datawire/ambassador-docs/docs/edge-stack/1.13/topics/install/aes-operator.md

 The Operator cannot guarantee minute time granularity, so specifying a minute in the crontab expression can lead to some updates happening sooner/later than expected.

-`installOSS` in an optional field which, if set to `true`, installs $OSSproductName$ instead of
+`installOSS` in an optional field which, if set to `true`, installs Ambassador API Gateway instead of Ambassador Edge Stack.
-$AESproductName$.
 Default: `false`.

 ## Customizing the installation with some Helm values

-`helmValues` is an optional map of configurable parameters of the $productName$ chart with some overriden values.
-Take a look at the [current list of values](https://github.com/emissary-ingress/emissary/blob/master/charts/emissary-ingress/README.md) and their default values.
+`helmValues` is an optional map of configurable parameters of the Ambassador chart with some overriden values.
+Take a look at the [current list of values](https://github.com/emissary-ingress/emissary/tree/release/v1.13/charts/ambassador#configuration) and their default values.

 Example: